raspiduino/how-profile-visitor-works/README.md

 ## Example?
 ![Vietnamese version of the virus](https://user-images.githubusercontent.com/68118236/145680558-47cabfdf-95be-4eae-b13b-7e7fc62a0a43.png)
-<br>Vietnamese version of the virus that spread on Facebook, said "Hello, you can know who visited your profile with the Profile Visitor app"
+<br>Vietnamese version of the virus that spread on Facebook, said "Hello, you can know who visited your profile with the Profile Visitor app".
+It's translated from English using Google Translate API.
+The images under the text are got from your Active Friend List, see below.

 ## Some sandbox links
 [VirusTotal](https://www.virustotal.com/gui/file/f479135d5db8e2f6dff59252b8e51ebd9414a226df908f994376415c20b9446d/detection)